What is Cannabis?

 THC (Tetrahydrocannabinol)

 THC, or tetrahydrocannabinol, is the key chemical compound responsible for the psychoactive effects of cannabis.
 It falls under the category of cannabinoids and is the substance that induces the sensation of being “high” when cannabis is consumed.
-The strength of a cannabis product is typically expressed as a percentage of THC by weight (or volume in the case of oils).
+The strength of a marijuana product is typically expressed as a percentage of THC by weight (or volume in the case of oils).
 Products with higher THC concentrations pose a greater risk of harm, so individuals should consider opting for products with lower THC levels to minimize potential risks.

 Cannabinoids